Understanding the genetics of cystic fibrosis

 The Cystic Fibrosis Trust is funding a £750,000 world-class Strategic Research Centre exploring using gene editing to create a new treatment that will fix the mutation that causes the build-up of mucus in the lungs.

 We funded the UK Gene Therapy Consortium (GTC) to develop a gene therapy product with the potential to 'correct' the faulty cystic fibrosis gene in the lungs.
 The GTC announced results from the Phase 2B clinical trials of its Wave 1 gene therapy product in 2015.
-The next step will be to take the product to Phase 3 trials, the cost of which can be in excess of £100million.
-Because the Trust cannot afford to fund this research itself, it is likely that a pharmaceutical partner will be sought.
+The GTC are currently seeking a pharmaceutical partner to fund Phase 3 trials of the product, for which costs can be in excess of £100million.

 The Trust is also funding a project led by Professor Patrick Harrison exploring the next generation CFTR gene repair.
 This project is investigating the permanent correction of more than 80% of mutations causing disease in human cystic fibrosis cells.